Richard Arkwright was an eighteenth century pioneer of industrial equipment

 1767: Arkwright moved to Preston with John Kay and joined forces with John Smalley and David Thornley where he took out his patent on what has become known as the spinning frame.
 This was the first industrial scale spinner to give cotton thread weave strong enough to form the warp for commercial cloths.
 Arkwright realised that horse power was not enough to power his machinery and investigated water power.

-1768: (April) Arkwright moved to Nottingham to avoid the machine-breakers in Lancashire.
+1768: Arkwright moved to Nottingham in April to avoid the machine-breakers in Lancashire.
 There he set up a small mill in Woolpack Lane near Hargreaves’s jenny mill.

 1769: Arkwright approached Ichabod Wright, a banker from Nottingham, in search of funds to expand his business.
 He in turn introduced him to Jedediah Strutt of Derby and Samuel Need.